Dr. Christina Papadaki

 Dr. Pavlos Antonatos

 Christos Kekes studied Archaeology and History of Art at the University of Crete.
 From the same university he received his M.A. in Prehistoric Archaeology.
 He is currently a PhD candidate at the Department of Mediterranean Studies, University of the Aegean.
-The title of his PhD dissertation is «Speaking bodies: a typological and sociological approach of Egyptian and Aegean gestures during the Bronze Age».
-The main objective of this doctoral research project is to examine the social dimensionsof Egyptian and Aegean gestures, their significance in Egyptian and Aegean rituals and to recognize possible common gestures in both study areas in order to clarify the close relations in an ideological levelbetween Egypt and the Aegean during the Bronze Age.
+The title of his PhD thesis is “Speaking bodies: An approach to the Egyptian and Aegean ritual gestures during the Bronze Age”.
+This research work is supported by the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT), under the HFRI PhD fellowship Grant (G.A. no. 867).
 His research interests include the relations between Egypt, the Aegean and the Near East in the Bronze Age, the archaeology of bodily communication and the practice of damnatio memoriae in ancient Egypt.
+He has participated in several archaeological projects in Greece.